-AMES, Iowa — Iowa Learning Farms will host a field day at the Dana Norby farm near Osage, Iowa, on Thursday, June 21, beginning at 11 a.m.
+Ames, Iowa— Iowa Learning Farms will host a field day at the Dana Norby farm near Osage, Iowa, on Thursday, June 21, beginning at 11:00 a.m.
 The field day will focus on no-till and strip-till conservation farming for optimum results.

 The field day includes a complimentary lunch provided by the Mitchell County Cattlemen.
 The event is free and the public is invited to attend.
 The field day will be held at the Norby farmstead, 1635 340th Street.
 From Osage travel west on Highway 9 about five miles to county road T-26; go south on T-26 two miles to 340th Street, then east about one-half mile.

-Iowa Learning Farms takes a grassroots approach, offering innovative ways to help all Iowans have an active role in keeping the state’s natural resources healthy and not take them for granted.
-A goal of Iowa Learning Farms is to build a culture of conservation, encouraging the adoption of residue management and conservation practices.
+Iowa Learning Farms takes a grassroots approach offering innovative ways to help all Iowans have an active role in keeping our state’s natural resources healthy and not take them for granted.
+A goal of Iowa Learning Farms is to build a Culture of Conservation, encouraging the adoption of residue management and conservation practices.
 Farmers, researchers and ILF team members are working together to identify and implement the best in-field management practices that increase water and soil quality while remaining profitable.

 Iowa Learning Farms is a partnership between the Iowa Department of Agriculture and Land Stewardship, Iowa State University Extension and Outreach, Leopold Center for Sustainable Agriculture, Iowa Natural Resources Conservation Service and Iowa Department of Natural Resources (USEPA section 319); in cooperation with Conservation Districts of Iowa, the Iowa Farm Bureau and the Iowa Water Center.